 “We have already seen price declines and increased competition,” said Steve White, CEO of Harvest of Tempe.
 “Market consolidation is likely next.”

-Lilach Power, co-owner with Gina Berman of The Giving Tree Wellness Center in Mesa, agreed.
+Lilach Power, owner of The Giving Tree Wellness Center, agreed.

 The Giving Tree and Harvest comments come in reaction to a recent eye-opening report saying that medical cannabis sales in Arizona—on course to hit $367 million in 2016—will top $681 million by 2020.
 The study was conducted by Washington, D.C.-based New Frontier Data, a big data cannabis analytics outfit, in partnership with publisher Arcview Market Research.